 If you are a current student and are interested in becoming a mentor, find out more and register.

 If you are a new student at the University, you may be able to register for a peer mentoring program run by your faculty or school at the start of your first year of study.
-Registration often takes place during Welcome week at the beginning of each semester.
+Registration often takes place during Faculty Welcome Week, the week before classes begin each semester.

 If you have any questions or would like to learn more about the program, email us at email@example.com.

 The Business School Peer Mentoring Program runs for the first eight weeks of semester.
-You’ll attend events during Welcome Week, and meet with your group two or three more times during your first weeks at university.
+You’ll attend events during Faculty Welcome Week, the week before classes begin each semester, and meet with your group two or three more times during your first weeks at university.

 You can register for a mentor during the Business School’s Welcome Day.
 We will email you once you enrol with details of when and where you need to register.